-Your current situation can be depicted as "The Army" transforming into "Limitation".
+Your current situation can be depicted as "The Well" transforming into "Preponderance of the Great".

-In front of you lies "Water", representing danger and the unknown.
-Behind you lies "Earth" which transforms into "Lake".
-That means that docility and receptivity are being transformed into joy, pleasure, and attraction.
+In front of you lies "Water" which transforms into "Lake".
+That means that danger and the unknown are being transformed into joy, pleasure, and attraction.
+Behind you lies "Wind", representing penetration and following.

 The Situation